JulianLee310514065/JulianLee310514065/README.md

 <h1 align= 'center'>$\mathbb{\color{darkgreen}{Introduction}}$</h1>

-- 👋 Hi, I’m @JulianLee310514065.
-I come from Taiwan, study at $\mathbb{\color{red}{NYCU}}$, and I'm a graduate student.
-My native language is Mandarin and Taiwanese.
-English is not very well, so you may see some strange grammar.
+- 👋 Hi, this is @JulianLee310514065.
+I'm a master student in NYCU, Taiwan.
+My native language is Mandarin and Taiwanese, please forgive me if I make grammar mistakes in English.
-- 👀 I’m interested in playing soccer, traveling, playing PC games, and also Coding
+- 👀 I’m interested in playing soccer, traveling, playing PC games, and also coding
 - 🌱 I’m currently learning Python of Machine learning, GUI, SQL, and NLP, and also learning about Cloud Platform (Google、AWS)
 - 📫 How to reach me: You can go to FB and search JulianLee， or my email `julianlee091873@gmail.com`
 <!--- [see more...](https://github.com/JulianLee310514065/JulianLee310514065/blob/main/README614.md)--->